 How to Participate

-If you are interested in some ideas on how you, your family, business, or your community can participate in Severe Weather Awareness Week, check out some ideas for your family, neighborhood and community to participate (PDF), and some ideas for Business Emergency Preparedness (PDF).
+If you are interested in some ideas on how you, your family, business, or your community can participate in Severe Weather Awareness Week, check out some ideas to participate on this list.

 Educators, leaders or communicators may want to use this Severe Weather Awareness Week PowerPoint Presentation to help deliver this information.

 According to the Minnesota Department of Natural Resources, Minnesota experiences an average of 28 tornadoes per year.
 In 2018, 44 twisters touched down.
 A record was set in 2010 with 113 tornadoes touching down across the state.